the-red-feather/thesis/P5/new-intro-notes.md

 Scalability will be achieved in three ways:
 1. **Local Correctness**
-   -> The application is a Dataflow VPL, which adheres to functional programming principles.
+   -> The VPL prototype is designed as a Dataflow VPL, which allows implicit concurrency.
 2. **Portability**
-   -> The application is web based.
-   -> The application uses native geocomputation libraries in a portable format.
+   -> The application uses native geocomputation libraries which behave the same way in the front- and back-end.
 3. **Minimum abstraction Cost**
    -> The application uses a unique plugin system, to offer direct usage these portable libraries.
    -> Pipelines to offer direct usage these portable libraries.